|Trees in my back yard|

 By "influence" I mean the kind of things Jesus talked about when he used metaphors like "salt" and "yeast."
 "You are the salt of the earth," Jesus said (Matthew 5:13).
 A little bit of salt can flavor a lot of food.
 What's needed are salty Jesus-followers, not rows of unsalted food.
-Salt influences food, rather than it is influenced by it.
+Salt influences food, rather than being influenced by it.
 Salt is active, not passive.
 I am to influence the world, rather than being influenced by it.

 Non-salty "Christians" are, in Jesus' eyes, "no longer good for anything,